George Bennett (cyclist): 2017 - Victory in the Tour of California

 George Bennett was forced off the bike after contracting glandular fever, and this meant that he missed the 2017 New Zealand National road race championships and the Tour Down Under.

 In 2017, George Bennett became the first New Zealander to win the general classification at a UCI World Tour cycling event, when he won the Tour of California.
 After making the breakaway, he came second in the hilly stage 2.
 On the uphill finish, Bennett got away with Rafal Majka and finished two seconds down on the stage.
 He said of the stage, "We all worked together well.
 We had the same ambitions...None of us can beat [Andrew] Talansky in a time trial so we wanted to put space between us."
 In stage 5 where the stage finished at the top of Mt Baldy, Bennett came third, two seconds behind Andrew Talansky and Rafal Majka, leaving him in second place over all.
 The individual time trial (stage 6) became the stage that would decide the Tour of California Bennett, finished fourth in the 24 km time trial which put him into the race lead with a 35-second gap back to Rafal Majka.

 Bennett said "I was riding and I didn’t hear much over the radio, then just about halfway my director suddenly lit up and just got super excited, yelling in my ear and I knew that something was happening.
 It wasn’t really until a couple of K to go that I really stepped into it.
 I crossed the line and knew I had a good time.
 I was like third or fourth or something.
 I was waiting for the clock to tick down and it was a pretty nervous few minutes."

 Bennett also entered the Tour de France, and finished 7th on Stage 9, but retired midway through stage 16 when he came down with gastroenteritis.
 He returned to Girona to recover.
+He described the 2017 Tour de France as the highlight of his career saying "I was up there coming into the last week and then I got sick.
+So it was the best and the worst.
+It was this breakthrough stage for me; suddenly I was in the front group with Richie Porte and Chris Froome.
+I felt like I’d broken through with the big boys.
+It was this magic moment in my life where I thought I can be a GC rider at a Grand Tour."